The Biennial PDA Emerging Artist Award

 Holly creates three dimensional topographic wall pieces and jewellery, mapping iconic and personal locations across the globe.
 Contour lines cut are into a single sheet of metal which she then shapes by hand into the relief of the landscape it represents.
 Her maps are further enhanced using blackening solution, rubbing back areas of elevation to add contrast, and buffing.

 We were so impressed by all our finalists that this year we are also awarding runners up prizes of subsidised membership of PDA.
 Our further three young emerging artists, Becca Brown, Bel Holland and Matt Whiting, are all ceramicists.

 About the PDA Emerging Artist Award

 Applications for the next award will open 2025

 The aim of this award is to encourage and support a young emerging artist or maker at the start of their career.
-The winner will be invited to become a member Peak District Artisans with subsidised fees for three years.
-Expertise and opportunities will be provided with the intention that after three years the artist/maker will be able to fund their membership of the group independently, setting them on the path to work as a professional artist.
+The winner is invited to become a member Peak District Artisans with subsidised fees for three years.
+Expertise and opportunities is provided with the intention that after three years the artist/maker will be able to fund their membership of the group independently, setting them on the path to work as a professional artist.

 - Cash prize